spryker-community/docs/README.md

 Check out our [Contribution Guidelines](https://github.com/spryker-community/docs/blob/main/CONTRIBUTE.md)

 ## Need us to create a repository for us?
-DM [Florian](https://commerceverse.space/profile/fsmeier) on [CommerceVerse]() and ask him to create a new repo for you or e-mail us at community@spryker.com.
+DM [Florian](https://forum.commercequest.space/profile/fsmeier) on [CommerceQuest](https://commercequest.space/) and ask him to create a new repo for you or e-mail us at community@spryker.com.

 ## Spryker Community Wiki
 See Spryker [Community Wiki](https://github.com/spryker-community/docs/wiki)